 Vermont tracks risk behaviors using a telephone survey of adults called the Behavioral Risk Factor Surveillance Survey (BRFSS).
 The results are used to plan, support, and evaluate health promotion and disease prevention programs.
-These are used to track Department of Health goals (e.g. Healthy Vermonters 2010), and many other BRFSS data reports.
+These are used to track Department of Health goals, such as Healthy Vermonters 2020, and many other BRFSS data reports.

 Since 1990, Vermont, along with the 49 other states and three territories, has participated in the BRFSS with the Centers for Disease Control and Prevention.
 The CDC provides the Vermont Department of Health with funding each year to carry out the survey.
 Currently, ICF Macro in Burlington, Vermont is the interviewing contractor for the Vermont BRFSS.